mdoege/PyTuroChamp/README.md

 ### Differences between PyTuroChamp (PTC) and Turing's Paper Machine (TPM)

+Material is evaluated as White minus Black by PTC, while Turing favoured White divided by Black.
+Support for the latter is present in the code, but using the common approach of W-B means that the evaluation can be more easily compared to other engines.
+And in most situations, the choice between W-B and W/B does not influence the move chosen.

+Move ordering is used by the engine to speed up search.
+This was not specified in the TPM, but humans also have a tendency to e.g. consider a queen or rook move before a pawn move, so move ordering might be said to be implicit in the way humans play the game.
+I.e., Turing first calculated moves that "looked good" to him and only later checked that all other moves were worse.

-A piece-square table (PST) was added, so e.g. PTC will keep its king and queen on the back rank and advance its pawns.
+An optional piece-square table (PST) was added, so e.g. PTC will keep its king and queen on the back rank and advance its pawns.
 Without a PST, TPM has a tendency to e.g. move its queen all over the board during the opening repeatedly and generally not advance its pawns very much.
 Turing, had he implemented his TPM on a computer, might have noticed these problems and implemented something analogous to a PST.
 (The fact that PTC play 1. e3 whereas TUROCHAMP plays 1. e4 may be considered a justification for the need for a PST.)

-Move ordering is also used by the engine to speed up search.
-This was not specified in the TPM, but humans also have a tendency to e.g. consider a queen or rook move before a pawn move, so move ordering might be said to be implicit in the way humans play the game.
-I.e., Turing first calculated moves that "looked good" to him and only later checked that all other moves were worse.

 ### Running the engines from a chess GUI